 Ethan nodded, showing he listened.
 He turned to the terminal and picked the items he wanted.
 His eyes widen in shock when he found out they cost about 7,500.
 It would've greatly depleted his stolen funds from the money slip if he hadn't sold the four-eyed alien's earpiece.
 He expected something like a rare weapon or a suit of power armor to be expensive, not something like this omni-tool.

 "All right, here is your stuff."
-The clerk handed Ethan an eyepiece and a small PDA.
+The clerk handed Ethan an eyepiece and a small, plain bracelet.
 "One Logic Arrest omni-tool and a Rosetta translator.
 Enjoy."

-The Courier took the translator and the PDA, fitting the translator over his eyes.
+The Courier took the translator and the bracelet, fitting the translator over his eyes.
 A holographic display appeared with shapes and lines flying when he turned it on.
-It allowed him to read and understand different languages.
-He looked at the PDA in his right hand with a confused look on his face.
+He looked at the bracelet now on his right wrist with a confused look on his face.

 "You'll have to turn it on," the clerk reminded him.
 "Button's at the side.
 It's easy to find."

 The Courier did so, and an orange light appeared, reaching up to his elbow.
 "Nice!"
 Ethan's smile widened in elation as he messed around with the omni-tool, bringing up a paper-thin screen above the device.
 "I should go.
 Bye."
-He turned it off and pocketed it.
+He turned it off.